-The rules pivot around the fact that all canopies are created from 3 inherent shapes, the Barrel vault (1), the Cone (2) and the Hypar (3).
+The rules pivot around the fact that all canopies are created from three inherent shapes, the Barrel vault (1), the Cone (2) and the Hypar (3).
 Every canopy uses the curves and principles of these three forms and the three may be combined on a single canopy.

-Some forms, such as the 'inflated look' structure can only be created by inflating, however it is possible, with the use of double curvature (Hypar being the easiest example of this) and spars to create the appearance of inflation.
+Some forms, such as the 'inflated look' structure, can only be created by inflating.
+However, it is possible with the use of double curvature (Hypar being the easiest example of this) and spars to create the appearance of inflation.
 This can be done by pushing the fabric into shape, in the same way that a wind surfing sail is pushed into shape by its battens.
 This is shown on the installation for Amadeus at Heathrow.

 Is tensile fabric stretchy?

 Contrary to popular belief the fabric used for tensile fabric structures is generally not stretchy.
 In fact a non stretchy fabric is preferred, as it offers the best predictability for the design and installation of the structure.

 Stretchy fabrics such as 'Lycra' and other 'Lycra' based fabrics can be used for certain applications but due to their low fire retardency, can generally not be used for interior or exhibition use in the UK.Go up

 If the fabric is not stretchy then how are the curved forms created?

 The fabric form is computer generated using a specific programme for the industry.
 This 'form' is then converted into flat panel which then can be but out to create paper patterns or the information can be used to computer cut the panels on a plotter/cutter.